Best Pelvic Floor Exercises for Men

 STEP 1: How do I find these pelvic floor muscles?

-The key to reinforcing strong pelvic floor muscles is to identify where they are and properly isolate them.
-To do a Kegel correctly, imagine you were stopping the flow of urine or passing of gas.
+The key to reinforcing strong pelvic muscles is to identify where they are and properly isolate them.
+To do a Kegel correctly, imagine you were stopping urine flow or passing of gas.
 Gently draw these muscles “up and in” keeping your buttocks and leg muscles relaxed.
 Breathe normally.
 Be careful not to “overtighten” these muscles, contract approximately 50-75% of full effort.
 More IS NOT better.
 It can be just as challenging to stop contracting or relax these muscles as it is to activate and contract them.

 STEP 2: Strengthen the muscles

 Now that you have found your pelvic floor muscles…let’s get busy strengthening them!
 The muscles in your pelvic floor are made up of both endurance types of muscle fibers (meant to stay functioning a long time) and fast-twitch fibers (respond quickly to changes in pressure like a cough or sneeze).
 It is important to strengthen both types of muscle fibers with proper pelvic floor muscle exercises.